Vitamin C: benefits, dosage, contraindications

 Vitamin C: moderate interaction

-Vitamin C can increase the absorbed portion of aluminum.
-It is believed that vitamin C is an aluminum chelate that keeps it in solution, which promotes its absorption.
-In people with normal kidney function, urinary excretion of aluminum is probably increased, which reduces aluminum toxicity.
-However, people with kidney failure who take aluminum-containing compounds chronically should avoid high vitamin C supplementation.
+Vitamin C can increase the amount of aluminum absorbed.
+It is thought that vitamin C chelates aluminum, keeping it in solution and promoting its absorption.
+In people with normal kidney function, urinary excretion of aluminum is likely increased, which reduces aluminum toxicity.
+However, people with renal impairment who chronically take aluminum-containing compounds should avoid high-dose vitamin C supplementation.

 Vitamin C: moderate interaction